Decoupling multi-phase superconductivity from normal state ordering in CeRh$_2$As$_2$: Subtraction of nuclear contribution to heat capacity

 so the energy difference between the $2I+1$ levels is:

-This energy gap is generally very small and the Schottky peaks usually occur at temperatures of the order of mK; consequently, in the temperature range of our measurements only the high-temperature part of the peak can be observed and the analysis can be made using only the proportional factor $\alpha=C_{\textrm{n}}T^{2}$ which can be written as:
+This energy gap is generally very small and the Schottky peaks usually occur at temperatures of the order of mK; consequently, in the temperature range of our measurements only the high-temperature part of the peak can be observed and the analysis can be made using only the proportional factor $\alpha=C_{N}T^{2}$ which can be written as:

-where $\gamma_{\textrm{N}}=\omega_{\textrm{N}}/B_{\textrm{eff}}$ corresponds to an NMR-frequency $\omega_{\textrm{N}}$ which gives an energy splitting of $\hbar\omega_{\textrm{N}}$ in an effective magnetic field $B_{\textrm{eff}}$.
+where $\gamma_{N}=\omega_{N}/B_{eff}$ corresponds to an NMR-frequency $\omega_{N}$ which gives an energy splitting of $\hbar\omega_{N}$ in an effective magnetic field $B_{eff}$.
 It can be calculated/measured for every isotope and is of the order of $10^{6}$~Hz/T.

-If a nucleus has a quadrupole moment $Q$ ($I \geq 3/2$) and is situated in a non-spherical or non-cubic electronic environment, its interaction with the field gradient $V_{zz} = eq$ (for an axially symmetric field gradient $\eta = 0$) produced by neighboring atoms will cause small splittings of the energy levels:
+If the nucleus has a quadrupole moment $Q$ ($I \geq 3/2$) and is situated in a non-spherical or non-cubic electronic environment, its interaction with the field gradient $V_{zz} = eq$ with an anisotropy parameter $\eta$ (with axially symmetric field gradient, $\eta = 0$) produced by neighboring atoms will cause small splittings of the energy levels:

 and the proportional factor in the Schottky specific heat can be given by